JAForbes/superhistory/readme.md

 instance.get(): State
 ```

-Returns the route instance's path in its local context.
-Returns `undefined` if a nested route is not compatible with the current browser location pathname.
+Returns the instance's path in its local context.
+Returns `undefined` if a nested history is not compatible with the current browser location pathname.

 ### `instance.go(...)`